dhyan-rai/cs30-major-project/proposal.md

 # Project description

-My project is going to be a basic first person shooter
+My project is going to be a basic first person shooter based on games like Valorant, and CSGO.

 ## Needs To Have List